[00:00:12.940] – Liz Fraley

 [00:02:15.940] – Heidi Lawrence

 So a lot of different things, I'll start topically.
 So I started my PhD in 2009, which was right in the midst or in the beginning of the 2009/2010 H1N1 flu pandemic, which now feels like a happy memory compared to where we have been and the real not to make light of it, the real devastation that has happened in recent, in this past year.
 And so at the time right there, there was this big question, you know, who's going to get the vaccine?
 They did roll out an H1N1 specific vaccine for that strain that circulated and created those higher rates of incidence of disease.
 Lots of people reporting adverse reactions, people were saying they didn't want to get it, that it was too new, and I was at the time a research assistant as part of my graduate program, and I ended up supporting Professor Bernice Hausman, who was interested in this phenomenon of why people would refuse a vaccine in the midst of really exigent circumstances.

 [00:03:17.530] – Heidi Lawrence

 And so that was really where the research started, and at the time, it seemed like, oh, wow, we really should solve this problem about why people are so concerned about vaccines if there's ever a pandemic, and then now we're in the midst of that now.
-And so what I ended up kind of taking away from that project was this question of ultimately professional and technical communication, which hadn't, as I sort of saw the research that had been done on vaccine refusal wasn't something that had totally addressed that area.
+And so what I ended up kind of taking away from that project was this question of ultimately professional and technical communication, which hadn't, as I saw the research that had been done on vaccine refusal wasn't something that had totally addressed that area.
 As a technical communicator myself in a prior life, I really saw the question of how to communicate with people about vaccines as a question that technical communicators are always dealing with.
-How do you communicate really advanced technical knowledge to a public with a wide range of backgrounds, knowledges, concerns, things that you can't anticipate.
+How do you communicate really advanced technical knowledge to a public with a wide range of backgrounds, knowledge, concerns, things that you can't anticipate.